 With over 25 years of dance teaching experience to children of all ages, Lara has worked very closely alongside her mother Terri.
 She has had extensive professional development training in Classical Ballet teaching, specialising in the Vaganova method, including international teacher training tours of the Vaganova (Kirov) Ballet Academy in St Petersburg, GITIS Teacher training school in Moscow with Evgeny Valukin, the Hamburg Staatsoper Ballettschule and other leading dance schools throughout Europe.
 Lara has also attended numerous Vaganova based teacher training courses in Australia including those conducted by Irina Kolpakova and Lubov Nikonenko.
 Her dance studies have also included teaching methodology, Dalcroze, anatomy studies, music theory, dance history, Laban Movement Analysis, contemporary and creative dance, prevention and care of injuries, and much more.

 In 2012, Lara welcomed her third child – a daughter – into the world.
-She continues a teaching role as Senior Classical Ballet for Elite Students at the Charlesworth Ballet Institite and is the Franchisor of Kindy Dance Time.
-In 2016 Lara was named a finalist in the National AusMumpreneur Awards for Service Business and in 2020 was one of 8 shortlisted for the Telstra Business Women’s Awards.
+In 2016 Lara was named a finalist in the National AusMumpreneur Awards for Service Business and in 2020 was one of the final 8 shortlisted for the Telstra Business Women’s Awards in Small Business.

 Nel began her dance training at a young age studying Classical Ballet, Tap and Modern techniques and continued through her university years in the UK.
 During this time she performed in many dance productions and was the recipient of several dance awards, including the Bishop Prize for Dance at the University of Bath.
 Nel also studied piano and violin, undertaking Royal Academy of Music performance and theory exams, orchestral percussion, and has been involved in various choirs and choral societies as a soloist and group singer.